zhuomo-1/DitHub/README.md

 </p>

 ##
+This repository provides the official implementation of **DitHub**, accepted at NeurIPS 2025.

 **DitHub** is a modular and scalable framework designed for **Incremental Open-Vocabulary Object Detection**.
 Inspired by version control systems, DitHub enables the seamless management, update, and composition of **class-specific adaptation modules**.